 Sequelae depend on the severity and level of the injury.
 Breathing may be impaired if the injury is at or above the C5 segment.
-Reduced mobility increases the risk of blood clots, urinary tract infections Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys (pyelonephritis), and lower tract infections, which involve the bladder (cystitis), urethra... read more , contractures, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
+Reduced mobility increases the risk of blood clots, urinary tract infections Introduction to Urinary Tract Infections (UTIs) Urinary tract infections (UTIs) can be divided into upper tract infections, which involve the kidneys ( pyelonephritis), and lower tract infections, which involve the bladder ( cystitis), urethra... read more , contractures, atelectasis Atelectasis Atelectasis is collapse of lung tissue with loss of volume.
 Patients may have dyspnea or respiratory failure if atelectasis is extensive.
 They may also develop pneumonia.
 Atelectasis is usually... read more , pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
 Initial diagnosis is usually based on chest x-ray and clinical findings.
-Causes, symptoms, treatment, preventive measures, and... read more , and pressure ulcers Pressure Ulcers Pressure ulcers are areas of necrosis and ulceration where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused by unrelieved mechanical pressure... read more .
+Causes, symptoms, treatment, preventive measures, and... read more , and pressure ulcers Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more .
 Disabling spasticity may develop.
 Cardiovascular instability is common soon after cervical cord injury and is related to neurogenic shock and autonomic dysreflexia that occur in response to triggering events such as pain or pressure on the body.
 Chronic neurogenic pain may manifest as burning or stinging.

 Spinal injuries resulting from trauma are not always obvious.
 Injury to the spine and spinal cord must be considered in patients with

-In elderly patients, spinal column injury must also be considered after minor falls.
+In older patients, spinal column injury must also be considered after minor falls.

 Injury to the spine and spinal cord should also be considered in patients with altered sensorium, localized spinal tenderness, painful distracting injuries, or compatible neurologic deficits.

-Diagnosis of spine and spinal cord injuries includes imaging and assessment of nerve function, including reflex, motor, and sensation.
+Diagnosis of spine and spinal cord injuries includes assessment of nerve function, including reflex, motor, and sensation, and imaging.

-Manifestations of injury may be characterized using the ASIA (American Spinal Injury Association) Impairment Scale or a similar instrument (see table Spinal Injury Impairment Scale Spinal Injury Impairment Scale* Trauma to the spine may cause injuries involving the spinal cord, vertebrae, or both.
-Occasionally, the spinal nerves are affected.
-The anatomy of the spinal column is reviewed elsewhere.
-Spinal... read more ).
+Manifestations of injury may be characterized using the ASIA (American Spinal Injury Association) Impairment Scale or a similar instrument (see table Spinal Injury Impairment Scale Spinal Injury Impairment Scale* ).